 They are the costs of moving your belongings with a moving company, and the costs of moving yourself (and any family members) including airline tickets, hotels and incidentals.
 Moving your pets may also incur a cost if driving is not an option or you don’t have the capacity to handle them.

 For the most part, cross country moves in the USA are on average for a distance of 1,225 miles, according to the American Moving and Storage Association (AMSA).
 That’s roughly the distance between Phoenix and Miami.

 Long distance moves logically require more road travel from your moving company to complete your move.
-If you pick a moving company who offers you a flat rate fee they will use the same flat rate calculation to quote a local move as they would a long distance move however the biggest variable which increases the price of a long distance move in this calculation is mileage.
+If you pick a moving company who offers you a flat fee they will use the same flat fee calculation to quote a local move as they would a long distance move however the biggest variable which increases the price of a long distance move in this calculation is mileage.
 Check out how we calculate long distance move and the other long distance quoting methods you should stay clear of when inquiring for a long distance move quote here.

 Before you call movers for a long distance moving quote, consider a few factors that could take off some of the pressure and stress associated with a long distance move.

 - Moving in the off peak season, that means avoid summer if possible and save yourself several hundred dollars in the process.
 The middle of the month is also cheaper than the first and last days of the month, so consider that option as well as moving on a weekday instead of the weekend.

 - Checking major event disruptions in your departure city and arrival city to ensure gridlock doesn’t rain on your parade and delay your movers

 - Reducing the risk of any surprises that can delay your departure and arrival, like building management approvals for lift access and parking restrictions